CSS and Assets

 - Inline can be also a text then should be passed with

-- Read from a MIME object - if inline is not passed, the assets falls back to the MIME
+- Read from a MIME object - if inline is not passed, the asset falls back to the MIME

 css/common.css registration above.

 register_assetbeing initial.
-The asset manager is thus falls back to
+The asset manager thus falls back to

-ZABAPGIT_CSS_COMMONMIME object (which is conveniently deployed in case of dev version).
+ZABAPGIT_CSS_COMMONMIME object (which is conveniently deployed with the developer version).

-- In case of one-file abapGit version there is no MIME object.
+- In case of the standalone version of abapGit, there is no MIME object.
 However,

 @@abapmerge includestatement is processed by abapmerge and the file